khloe-r/Stock-Visualizer/README.md

 ## Features
 * Utilizes Finnhub API to access stocks, company and news
 * Implements `requests` and `json` libraries to make HTTP web requests
-* Uses `datetime` library to access current date for latest news and format UNIX timestamp from API
+* Uses `datetime` library to access current date for latest news and format UNIX timestamp from

 ## Preview
 ![image](VisualizerExample.png)